 To be eligible for incentives, heat pump projects must comply with the requirements described in this Program Manual.
 To qualify for decommissioning incentives, residential projects must submit a completed Residential Decommissioning Checklist6, while non-residential projects must submit a completed Non-Residential Decommissioning Checklist7.
-All decommissioning projects must follow safe decommissioning practices as outlined in the program requirements, decommissioning checklist, relevant codes, and standards.
+All decommissioning projects must follow safe decommissioning practices as outlined in the Program requirements, decommissioning checklist, relevant codes, and standards.
+Decommissioning must be overseen by a licensed plumber.
+Effective October 15, 2024 for residential projects Participating Contractors must provide the licensed plumber's name and license number in the Online Intake Tool (OIT).